celo-org/celo-blockchain/docs/docs/_whisper/Diagnostic-Tool-wnode.md

 ```

 You can leave the topic empty for now, in which case all the messages will be delivered, regardless of the topic.
-The message should be delivered by the the Server, decrypted by the Client and displayed on the screen.
+The message should be delivered by the Server, decrypted by the Client and displayed on the screen.